klaro-org/klaro-js/README.md

   third-party apps and easily customize the tool according to your needs.
 * **Multilingual**: Full internationalization support with English, French, Norwegian, Italian (in progress), Romanian (in progress) and
   German translations included out of the box.
 New translations can be added in just a few lines of code.
-(Contributions welcome!)
+Contributions welcome!
 * **Small footprint**: The minified+gzipped JS is only 18 kB and contains everything that is required, including stylesheets and images.
-* **Intuitive and responsive**: Klaro is designed to blend in with your existing design and is optimized for desktop and mobile client.
-It is compatible with all modern browsers.
+* **Intuitive and responsive**: Klaro is designed to blend in with your existing design and optimized for modern desktop and mobile browsers.
-* **Secure and reliable**: Klaro ensures that no third-party apps or trackers are executed without the consent of the user, even when Javascript is disabled or the Klaro itself gets blocked.
+* **Secure and reliable**: Klaro ensures that no third-party apps or trackers are executed without the consent of the user, even when Javascript is disabled or Klaro itself gets blocked.

-## Goals

-Klaro helps you to manage user consent and generate trust by doing the following things:

-* Ensure that no third-party apps/integrations are executing before the user has given explicit (or -if you dare- implicit) consent.
-* Allow the user to easily manage and customize consent decision.

 ## Getting Started